National Bank of Greece moves ahead with share sale plan

 ATHENS National Bank of Greece (NBGr.AT) is moving ahead with plans for a share offering to bolster its capital, two senior bankers familiar with the issue told Reuters on Monday.

-Greece's biggest lender, which must plug a 2.18 billion euro ($3.03 billion) capital shortfall under the terms of the country's international bailout, has picked Goldman Sachs (GS.N) and Morgan Stanley (MS.N) as global coordinators for the equity offering, the bankers said.
+Greece's biggest lender, which must plug a 2.18 billion euro (1.81 billion pounds) capital shortfall under the terms of the country's international bailout, has picked Goldman Sachs (GS.N) and Morgan Stanley (MS.N) as global coordinators for the equity offering, the bankers said.

 "A management board meeting has been called for tomorrow to discuss the plan, which will likely raise up to 2.5 billion euros," one of the bankers said.